 Some clients have existing websites that have become outdated and need updating both in design and content.

 For the poet and artist Maria Mazziotti Gillan, we created three websites.
 First, her poetry website which has a custom design and is commercially-hosted.

 She also wanted a complementary blog that was designed with a similar theme using Google’s Blogger with free hosting.

 For her artwork, Maria wanted a completely different website that could showcase her art and offer it for sale.

-Another poet, Laura Boss, needed a website at low cost and we created one using a modified WordPress design with free hosting.
+Another poet, Laura Boss, needed a website at low cost, and we created one using a modified WordPress design with free hosting.

-The Paterson Literary Review (PLR) is a journal of poetry, fiction, and prose that has been in print since 1979, but only created its own web presence in 2013.
+The Paterson Literary Review (PLR) is a journal of poetry, fiction, and prose that has been in print since 1979, but only created its own web presence with us in 2013.
 The site was designed to allow for future archive expansion and a store offering back issues and related publications.

 PLR is published by the Poetry Center at PCCC.
 The Center also wanted a new site and requested something that would complement the PLR site and yet be distinctive.

 For the non-profit Inner City Ensemble, a dance group for inner-city youth, we created their website by customizing a WordPress template to provide them with a site that allows them to now be their own “webmaster” and has no continuing hosting or maintenance fees for the organization.

 Another non-profit web project was the site built for the New Jersey College English Association (NJCEA).
 Our initial design was hosted on Amazon Web Services built in HTML5 and CSS which was maintained by us.
 (The current version is not maintained by us and content has been transferred to a simple template site maintained by a member.)